omgmvi/genephene2/README.md

         - /FAPROTAX
             -   */BagOfWords_Genome* : The folder containing the gene frequencies genome
                 - **/FAPROTAX_BoW.tar.gz** : The compressed file with gene frequencies for COG, KEGG and pFAM
-                - /extract_db.sh : Companion script that uncompress the tar file and add the missing headers
+                - /extract_db.sh : Companion script that uncompress the tar file and correct the name of the column Genome_ID <--> GenomeID
             -   */Doc2Vec_Genome* : The folder containing the required file for generating the Doc2Vec embeddings - note they are not the embedding themselves
                 -   **/FAPROTAX_D2V.tar.gz** : The files within contain the list of genes annotated as a list of contigs as genome_X geneA geneB ... ordered as found in the genome
                                                 These files have to be cleaned for too small contigs and also pass through the script that generate the embedding - plus adding the headers